menu

 Overview

 Lancaster is a very small town located in the state of New Hampshire.
 With a population of 3,241 people and just one neighborhood, Lancaster is the 126th largest community in New Hampshire.
-Much of the housing stock in Lancaster was built prior to World War II, making it one of the older and more historic towns in the country.
+Lancaster has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Occupations and Workforce